Fragaria × ananassa strawberry crop with ALOMYXA®

 High environmental or root stress Irrigation/drench + foliar 8 L/ha + 4 L/ha

 Rates shown are guidelines and may vary based on field conditions, irrigation system, temperature, soil type, and phenological stage.
 See the complete technical protocol or contact the Nutrisurco® advisory team.
 Do not mix with disinfectants, free chlorine, or biocides.
-Not a fertilizer.
+It is not a fertilizer and it is not a pesticide: it complements your fertilization program and does not replace it.
+OMRI Listed® — allowed for use in organic production under the USDA NOP; it does not certify the product or endorse its efficacy.

 Questions about compatibility or dosage for your farm?